 SYM SENS EXAM SELF-REGULATION AND INTEREST IN THE WORLD 1.
 Is interested and attentive to play with toys.
 2. Explores objects freely without caution.
 3. Remains calm for play period with no signs of distress (crying or whining), showing appropriate frustration.
 4. Is comfortable touching textured toys and in being touched by caregiver.
-5. Enjoys moving on equipment or engaging in roughhouse play.
-6. Is overly visual, looking at toys rather than playing with them.
-Converted Score Score of 0 converts to 2 7.
-Shows happy, content affect Scoring: 0 = flat, somber, or depressed affect 1 = content but neutral 2 = happy and content, robust smiles, warm and engaging affect 8.
+5. Shows happy, content affect Scoring : 0 = flat, somber, or depressed affect 1 = content but neutral 2 = happy and content, robust smiles, warm and engaging affect 6.
 Remains focused on objects or caregiver without being distracted by sights or sounds.
-Scoring: 0 = distracted frequently; no focused play for more than a few seconds at a time 1 = distracted some of the time with brief periods of focused play 2 = remains focused in play most of the time with only brief distractibility NOTE: SCORE ONLY ITEM 9 OR 10, WHICHEVER APPLIES.
-9. Underreactivity: Appears sluggish or withdrawn Scoring: 0 = withdrawn, difficult to engage 1 = sluggish or slow-paced in actions but can eventually be aroused or engaged 2 = shows a bright, alert state with focused play throughout 10.
+Scoring: 0 = distracted frequently; no focused play for more than a few seconds at a time 1 = distracted some of the time with brief periods of focused play 2 = remains focused in play most of the time with only brief distractibility NOTE: SCORE ONLY ITEM 7 OR 8, WHICHEVER APPLIES.
+7. Underreactivity: Appears sluggish or withdrawn Scoring: 0 = withdrawn, difficult to engage 1 = sluggish or slow-paced in actions but can eventually be aroused or engaged 2 = shows a bright, alert state with focused play throughout 8.
 Overreactivity: Appears overaroused by toys and environment.
 Scoring: 0 = Very active, moves quickly from one toy to the next or wanders away from caregiver and toys constantly 1= Moderately active, occasional bursts of changing activity quickly or wandering away, then settles into play with one toy for short period 2 = Well-modulated in pace and activity level, focusing on a toy or caregiver for long periods before changing activity.
-Total For Self-Regulation and Interest in the World FORMING RELATIONSHIPS, ATTACHMENT,
+Total For Self-Regulation and Interest in the World FORMING RELATIONSHIPS, ATTACHMENT, AND ENGAGEMENT 9.
+Shows emotional interest and connection with caregiver by vocalizing and smiling at her.
+10. Evidences a relaxed sense of security and/or comfort when near